Ayush-Malik/basic_ML_model_building_assistant_for_regression_and_classification_problems/Examples/phase_one.md

 [891 rows x 12 columns]
 ```

 Getting the sum of isnull by using `isnull_sum` method.
+It can also give the results according to the column_name passed(default column_name is `None`).

 ```python
 >>> df_obj.isnull_sum()